strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .4.2 =
+* Fixed bug where message under seats field would say "from 1 to X" even if the min_seats was set to something other than 1.
+(Thanks, martinec)

 = .4.1 =
 * Fixed bug where billing address wouldn't show up if the base level was free, there was a seat cost, but the sponsored_accounts_at_checkout setting was not turned on.
 * Fixed bug where apply_seat_cost_to_initial_payment and apply_seat_cost_to_billing_amount settings weren't working in some cases.